I’ll put the disclaimer upfront: this name is illiquid, boring, and unlikely to fit anything but a retail position size. And I like it.

-Now, I’m going to highlight something that will turn some folks off: of the 33 branch locations, almost half (15, to be exact) are in-store/retail branches.
-Look, I distrust supermarket banks as much as the next guy; even with the operational cost-savings, supermarket branches typically don’t end up being very profitable (broadly speaking, most are just check-cashing stations).
-Do I wish Tri City made an effort to close down the in-store operations: yes.
-But I’m not Chairman or CEO, so I need to assess the bank in its current form.
+Now, I’m going to highlight something that will turn some folks off: of the 33 branch locations, almost half (16, to be exact) are in-store/retail branches.
+Look, I avoid supermarket banks as much as the next guy; even with the operational cost-savings, supermarket branches typically don’t end up being very profitable (broadly speaking, most are just check-cashing stations).
+Do I wish Tri City made an effort to close down the in-store operations?
+Yes.
+But I’m not the Chairman or CEO, so I need to assess the merits of the bank in its current form.

 Had TRCY’s operating metrics been below peers, I would likely have stopped my work right then and there.
 But I saw the 11%+ ROE, 1%+, ROA, chunky equity and capital positions, and decided to dig further.
-I looked at the in-store branch deposit concentration – those 15 “branch” locations only bank ~15% of the deposit base and, unlike many retail networks, they have virtually no questionable loan exposures.
-The asset quality (NPLs are > 1.50%, but trending down) had me a tad concerned, but I dug further, and discovered that Tri City did a FDIC-assisted transaction in 2009 (Bank of Elmwood) and this was a driver in the deterioration during the crises and Tri City has been managing these problem assets beautifully over the past several years.
+I looked at the in-store branch deposit concentration – those 16 “branch” locations only bank ~29% of the deposit base and, unlike many supermarket banks, they have virtually no questionable loan exposures.
+The asset quality (NPLs are > 1.50%, but trending down) had me a tad concerned, but I dug further, and discovered that Tri City did a FDIC-assisted transaction in 2009 (Bank of Elmwood) and this was a driver in the deterioration during the crises and Tri City has been managing these problem assets over the past several years.

 I believe the current market valuation on this franchise and its solid track record of operating performance makes it an attractive purchase today.
 At its current P/TBV (119%) and P/E (11.0x) valuations, an investment in TRCY at current levels positions shareholders alongside an excellent management team executing at a level that should compound returns, with very little fanfare, at high-single-digits levels over a complete cycle.
 The TRCY deposit franchise is an absolute monster – approximately 75% of the deposit book is interest-bearing, but the rate paid on the interest-bearing deposits is only 0.19% (just 3bps higher from 2017’s rate).
 A full-year 3% deposit beta on $1.2 Billion of deposits in 2018 is spectacular.
 I briefly mentioned the asset quality concerns earlier – they have methodically worked down the NPL totals from > 5% (FY 2011) to today’s 1.9% total.
 While TRCY’s originated loans were surely responsible for some of the spike to 5%, the FDIC deal in 2009 took over a failed bank that was nearly 50% of it’s balance sheet size at that time.
 I’m comfortable with TRCY’s underwriting standards.